nicolas-ferrada/mycustomnotes_website/README.md

 - **Firebase** as the back-end.

-## Resume of major technical functionalities
+## Major technical components

-- **Server side**

 - Login and register with email/password and Google.

 - Account operations and configurations based on the login provider.

-    - Non-relational database management.

-    - Database protection using advanced rules and App Check.

 - Push notifications.

 - Offline mode.

 - Deleting all user's data on request.

-- **Client side**

-    - User experience and error handling in all operations mentioned above.
+- User experience and error handling.

 - Clean architecture.

 - Local storage.

 - Exporting user's data.

-- **Internationalization**

-    - Translated to multiple languages.
+- Translation to multiple languages.

 - Date and time formatting.

 ## Project story
 After obtaining a CS degree in mid-2022, I began working on some small Flutter projects that didn't seem to lead anywhere.
 In November 2022, I decided to follow a promising tutorial that lasted for a day and a half.
 This was aimed at strengthening my foundational knowledge of Flutter and providing guidance in my learning journey, which included not only Flutter but also good coding practices, Git/Github, Firebase, and other important topics.